metacommunities/metacommunities/publications/esrc_working_paper_dec2014/esrc_transform.md

-# Metacommunities of practice in the code-sharing commons
+# Discussion paper: Metacommunities of practice in the code-sharing commons

-## Adrian Mackenzie (Lancaster), Matthew Fuller (Goldsmiths), Andrew Goffey (Nottingham), Richard Mills (Cambridge), Stuart Sharples (Lancaster)
+## Adrian Mackenzie (Lancaster),

+## Matthew Fuller (Goldsmiths),

+## Andrew Goffey (Nottingham),

+## Richard Mills (Cambridge),

+## Stuart Sharples (Lancaster)

-December 2014
+December 2014, a.mackenzie@lancaster.ac.uk

-## Topics of the paper online data, analytical and presentational tool
-·  transmit best practice in use of such tools for social science;
-·  show how the tools can be used to test social-science theories; and ·  suggest possible improvements/innovations in the tools to help integrate analytics and open-source data tools in general into the teaching/learning community

-## ideas for esrc dragons den paper

-- relationality is the potential for singular effects of qualitative change to occur in excess
-||  over or as a supplement to objective interactions.

- -- we didn't do that; but we could use this to identify organisations who we could work with
-- embedding findings in the field
-- computer scientists and statisticians as buddies - tensions around that;
-- newbies to the domain -- qualitative and quantitative thing -- voluntary naivete
- - how the api shapes what you can find out -- our attempts to find stuff out; failure to address the infrastructures that produce data
-- do you need a lab? there is a need for combining critical perspectives and capacity to do analysis; how do scientists work with their devices to modify them;  uncomfortable message for esrc --- you have to get geeky;
-- what we couldn't do -- are we competitors in the fields of github data challenges? william bunge using quantitative data to show inequality; -- conjunctions; lackadaisical solidarity; commons with potential forms of solidarity;
-- what we did with the namespace -- messy data that works against the api -- other examples of working against the api?

-##quotes to use

-## Overview
+## Introduction

 >A metacommunity is a set of interacting communities which are linked by the dispersal of multiple, potentially interacting species [@Leibold_2004].

 >One of the areas that being most dramatically shaken up by $N = All$ is the social sciences.
 They have lost their monopoly on making sense of empirical social data, as big-data analysis replaces the highly skilled survey specialists of the past. ...
 More important, the need to sample disappears [@Mayer-Schonberger_2013, 30].

-The 'Metacommunities of practice in the code-sharing commons' project was an $N=All$ style data analysis.
+The 'Metacommunities of practice in the code-sharing commons' project was an $N=All$ style analysis of data relating to open source code repositories.
 By $N=All$, we mean that it sought to make use of all the publicly available data in the domain of research.
 The title of the project is a slightly loopy one, but relates to this $N=All$ approach in important ways.
 First of all, the domain of the research was software, code, and coding practices as seen in public software repositories.
 We focused almost solely on Github.com, the leading public code repository today.
 We could have done comparative work with other platforms such as GoogleCode or SourceForge, but working with all the data from Github was substantial enough.
-We did not sample code and coding practices on Github.
-We sought to analyse them in their entirety precisely because we wanted to look for evidence of the _commons_ in code.
+We did not sample the data on code and coding practices on Github.
+We sought to analyse all the code repositories precisely because we wanted to look for evidence of the _commons_ in code.
 Our guiding theme of 'meta-community' was meant to open up a different perspective on the flow of code across platforms, devices, apps and applications.

-This perspective would contrast with much of the existing social science that focuses right down on exemplary cases (often by doing fieldwork with particular communities of software developers such as Debian [@Coleman_2012]), and diverge also from the extensive work done by computer scientists and software engineers who do look at the aggregate phenomena but tend to focus on issues of productivity, reliability or code quality on particular projects (often by using software repositories as their data source [@Godfrey_2012]).
+This perspective contrasts with much of the existing social science that focuses right down on exemplary cases (often by doing fieldwork with particular communities of software developers such as Debian [@Coleman_2012]), and diverge also from the extensive work done by computer scientists and software engineers who do look at the aggregate phenomena but tend to focus on issues of productivity, reliability or code quality on particular projects (often by using software repositories as their data source [@Godfrey_2012]).
 In contrast with both the existing social science and the computer science, we were looking for transverse flows and connections between different parts of the seething pool of software development.
 More importantly, we were treating the repositories in aggregate as the form to be analysed, rather than seeing them as a site for sampling of independent, representative cases.
-The overarching goal was something like what ,  as Viktor Mayer-Schőnberger and Kenneth Cukier suggest in _Big Data_: 'using all the data makes it possible to spot connections and details that are otherwise cloaked in the vastness of the information' [@Mayer-Schonberger_2013, 27].
+The overarching assumption was something like what  Viktor Mayer-Schőnberger and Kenneth Cukier suggest in _Big Data_: 'using all the data makes it possible to spot connections and details that are otherwise cloaked in the vastness of the information' [@Mayer-Schonberger_2013, 27].

 ## Research objectives and their practicalities

+This discussion paper is framed by the research objectives we formulated at the time of the grant proposal in late 2012.
+We are also taking the notion of the 'working paper' fairly literally in what follows, so we have not shied away from including code, data, and graphics to illustrate the discussion.

 Our research objectives in order of priority were: